Helmholtz-AI-Energy/beamer-template/README.md

 \usefonttheme[onlymath]{serif}
 ```

-### Link this theme
+### Use this theme in another talk repository

 The above build workflow assumes that you use a copy of this template repo for
 each new talk.
 Instead, you may as an alternative (i) use `git submodule` to
 add this template repo to your talk's repo in order to keep track of updates or
 (ii) link the relevant files into your talk repos.
-We provide a convenience
+We provide convenience
-script `link-theme.sh` which can help you with that.
-See `link-theme.sh -h` for
+scripts `init-theme-submodule.sh` for (i) and `link-theme.sh` for (ii) which
-usage examples.
-In both cases you may also want to copy `.latexmkrc` and
+can help you with that.
+See `script.sh -h` for usage examples.
+In both cases
-`Makefile` over.
+you may also want to copy `.latexmkrc` and `Makefile` over.

 ## License